oleg-alexandrov/mathbot/trunk/modules/bin/README.txt

 point to here.

-Some of the actively runnin bots, like pmstat, edit_summary, etc., count on that.
+Some of the actively running bots, like pmstat, edit_summary, etc., count on that.